scalameter/scalameter/home/gettingstarted/configuration.md

 for larger `Range`s, indicating that memory allocations took more time on average.

-To ensure that the tests are run in a separate JVM, we only need to change the `executor` to a special `MultipleJvmPerSetupExecutor`.
+To ensure that the tests are run in a separate JVM, we only need to change the `executor` to a special `SeparateJvmsExecutor`.
 This executor will start at least one new JVM instance for each test and run the tests from the new JVM.
 The new JVM has the default heap size set to 2GB.
 This way:

-    lazy val executor = MultipleJvmPerSetupExecutor(
+    lazy val executor = SeparateJvmsExecutor(
       Aggregator.min,
       new Measurer.Default
     )